pramish/password__less__signin/README.md

 List of APIs

-- `/auth/signup`: Creates a user with valid email address.
+1. `/auth/signup`: Creates a user with valid email address.
-- `/auth/signin`: Sign in user with valid email address and 6 digits verification code and returns a token.
+2. `/users/lookup`: Check if user present and generates a 6 digits verification code.
-- `/users/lookup`: Check if user present and generates a 6 digits verification code.
+3. `/auth/signin`: Sign in user with valid email address and 6 digits verification code and returns a token.

 Thanks!